corcorana/restingIAF/README.md

 See the GNU General Public License (LICENCE.md) for more details.

 Constructive criticism, corrections, and potential improvements are most welcome.
+E-mail: andrew.corcoran1\@monash.edu

 ## Citation
-If this programme was useful for your work, please cite the following paper:
+If this software was useful for your work, please cite the following paper:

 > Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2017).
 Towards a reliable, automated method of individual alpha frequency (IAF) quantification. bioRxiv. doi: https://doi.org/10.1101/176792